flatcar-archive/flatcar-docs/os/booting-on-azure.md

 ## Using Flatcar Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Container Linux quickstart guide][quickstart] or dig into [more specific topics][docs].
+Check out the [Flatcar Linux quickstart guide][quickstart] or dig into [more specific topics][docs].

 [azurecli-heading]: #via-the-microsoft-azure-cli